krosmaker/krosmaker/README.md

 - Fighter cards editor:
   - Complete support for Krosmaster and minion cards.
-  - Figurine and artwork image editors with customizable croppers.
+  - Figurine and artwork image editors with customizable cropping.
   - Spells and powers editors.
   - Image export _(on Firefox and Chrome)._
   - JSON export allowing to save and load card configurations.
   - Saving and loading cards using a local browser database.
+  - Size adjustment with customizable bleed area for printing.
+  - 300 DPI support.
 - Translations:
   - English.
   - French.